 Retail subscription offers companies an invaluable opportunity to innovate their services to offer value and convenience to customers.

-- Vinyl Me, Please: Subscription offers customers one deluxe-edition record exclusively from an artist of classics, rap, and hip hop, or essentials genres.
+- Vinyl Me, Please: Subscription offers customers one deluxe-edition record exclusively from an artist of classics, rap, hip hop, or essential genres.

 Issues in Retail Subscription services